adeelakram696/adeel.github.io/projects.md

   <div>[April 20 – May 20]</div>
 </div>
 ----
-- Technologies: <strong>Javascript, React/Redux, ExpressJS, Postgres</strong>
+- Tech Stack: <strong>Javascript, React/Redux, ExpressJS, Postgres</strong>
 - Telehealth Portal provides an easy, safe and secure way to connect with your doctor if you think you have COVID-19 symptoms.
 - Leading the team of 4+ developers
 - Built a portal to connect patients with doctors and admin panel